 A Canadian astronaut who returns to Earth today after serving as commander of the International Space Station, Chris Hadfield, yesterday posted a music video for David Bowie’s “Space Oddity” shot aboard the station.
 He sang and played the guitar; the rest of the music and production was handled terrestrially.
 If I’m being completely honest, I kind-of miss the harmony vocals and I’m a little torn on how he adapted the lyrics to his situation.
 Then again, I get not wanting to sing about being lost in space when you’re due to come home.
 And I still find the whole thing technically impressive as well as emotionally powerful.
 [5:31]

-Speaking of harmony vocals and mixed feelings, The Sing-Off Season Three champions Pentatonix have released a nifty little a cappella medley called "The Evolution of Music".
-It covers the last thousand years, although of course it's weighted towards the twentieth and twenty-first centuries — the former has the most songs included but I think the latter wins out on time devoted proportionally.
-I definitely could've done with less of an event horizon on the very recent stuff, and I'm ticked about the fumbled lyrics to "La Bamba" (in the age of the Internet, there's no excuse for not knowing that it starts with actual Spanish words rather than "ba-da-ba-da-da").
-Half these kids are half my age, though, so I should be glad they even made the effort; plus, bass Avi Kaplan is boss.
+Speaking of harmony vocals and mixed feelings, Pentatonix, champions of The Sing-Off Season Three, have released a nifty little a cappella medley called “The Evolution of Music”.
+It covers the last thousand years, although of course it’s weighted towards the twentieth and twenty-first centuries — the former has the most songs included but I think the latter wins out on time devoted proportionally.
+I definitely could’ve done with less of an event horizon on the very recent stuff, and I’m ticked about the fumbled lyrics to “La Bamba” (in the age of the Internet, there’s no excuse for not knowing that it starts with the actual Spanish words “para bailar” rather than the stutter/filler syllables “ba-da-ba-da-da”).
+Given that half these kids are half my age, I should be glad they even made the effort; plus, bass Avi Kaplan is boss.
 [4:28]

 Related: NCC-1701-DVD • Look and Listen • Ol’ Pointy Ears Is Back